Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 \subsection{Steady state conformations and rheology}

 The steady state conformations and extensional viscosity of dilute polymer solutions are well understood for linear and ring architectures. \cite{schroeder2004effect, li2015ends} Both undergo a transition from an equilibrium coil to a stretched conformation at $\textrm{Wi} \approx 0.5$, although the ring transition is more gradual due to intramolecular hydrodynamics. \cite{hsiao2016ring} In unentangled solutions, the extensional viscosity is dominated by polymer stretching.
-The large fluctuations in extension observed for ring polymers in semidilute blends motivate us to determine if there is an effect of blend ratio on the ensemble average stretch and bulk viscosity.
+The large fluctuations in extension observed for ring polymers in semidilute blends motivate study of the effect of blend ratio on the ensemble average stretch and bulk viscosity.

 In Fig. \ref{fig:ext_eta_avg}a we plot the ensemble average steady state ring fractional extension after $\epsilon \approx 4-5$ versus the blend ratio $f_R$ and $\textrm{Wi}_R$.
 We also include results from pure linear solutions at $c^*$ for comparison.
 The data for the linear component of the blend is not shown because the linear polymer relaxation time is larger than the ring relaxation time, $\tau_L \approx 3.5\tau_R$.
 Thus the effective linear polymer Weissenberg number $\textrm{Wi}_L = \dot{\epsilon} \tau_{L}$ at the same strain rate is higher, and the linear chains are stretched for all strain rates presented here.
 We first observe that the more gradual coil-stretch transition found in dilute solution\cite{hsiao2017direct} persists in semidilute solution.
 This is expected because HI is nominally unscreened at the overlap concentration, and intramolecular HI drives ring extension in the neutral $z$ direction. \cite{hsiao2016ring} The open ring conformation is significant to both topological interactions and intermolecular HI, as shown in Section \ref{sec:Discussion}.